 Are internationalization and excellence policies bad for women?

-Although the Nordic countries have made important progress towards gender equality, major challenges remain related to gender balance and gender equality in academia and beyond.
+Although the Nordic countries have made important progress towards gender equality, major challenges remain in academia and beyond.

 NORDICORE – Nordic Center of Excellence for Research on Gender Equality in Research and Innovation, funded by NordForsk, aim to better understand and explain processes of change and stability in gender relations in academia, research and innovation.